-The AD9547 has eight independent profile registers.
+The AD9548 has eight independent profile registers.
 A profile register contains 50 bytes that establish a particular set of device parameters.
-Each of the four input references can be assigned to any one of the eight profiles (that is, more than one reference can be assigned to the same profile).
-The profiles allow the user to prescribe the specific device functionality that should take effect when one of the input references assigned to a profile becomes the active reference.
+Each of the eight input references can be assigned to any one of the eight profiles (that is, more than one reference can be assigned to the same profile).
+The profiles allow the user to prescribe the specific device functionality that should take effect when one of the input references (assigned to the profile) becomes the active reference.
 Each profile register has the same format and stores the following device parameters:

 - Reference priority

-- Reference period value (in femtoseconds (fs))
+- Reference period value (in femtoseconds)

 - Inner tolerance value (1/tolerance)

 - Outer tolerance value (1/tolerance)

-- Validation timer value (milliseconds (ms))
+- Validation timer value (milliseconds)

-- Redetect timer value (milliseconds (ms))
+- Redetect timer value (milliseconds)

 - Digital loop filter coefficients

-- Reference prescaler setting (R divider)
+- Reference prescaler setting (R-divider)

 - Feedback divider settings (S, U, and V)

 - DPLL phase lock detector threshold level

 - DPLL phase lock detector fill rate

 - DPLL phase lock detector drain rate

 - DPLL frequency lock detector threshold level

 - DPLL frequency lock detector fill rate

 - DPLL frequency lock detector drain rate